DeVinci-FabLab/documentation/README.md

 ### Contributing

-If you want to contribute to the project, you can follow the steps described in the [CONTRIBUTING](./.github/CONTRIBUTING) file.
+If you want to contribute to the project, for example by adding your own courses or training materials, please follow the steps described in the [CONTRIBUTING](./.github/CONTRIBUTING) file.

 ### License